 A Fifth Week Flag is an early warning emailed by the instructor of a class to any freshman whose work is below a grade of C at the fifth week.
 The Flag alerts the student that s/he needs to improve their performance while there is still enough time.
-Flags will start to be sent during the week of March 10.
+Flags will start to be sent in early October.

 How You Can Help